www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_06_Lab.md

     >**Note**: Azure Storage file share mapping uses the storage account name and one of two storage account keys as the equivalents of user name and password, respectively in order to gain access to the target share.

-1. Within the Remote Desktop session to **az30306a-vm0**, at the PowerShell prompt, paste and execute the script you copied.
+1. Within the Remote Desktop session to **az30306a-vm0**, open a PowerShell session and at the PowerShell prompt, paste and execute the script you copied.

 1. Verify that the script completed successfully.